 First of all, Badrinath Dham is easily approachable by motorable roads.
 And the Badrinath temple can be reached by walking along an easy trek.
 Furthermore, there is the village of Mana which is around 3 km from Badrinath.
 Mana is one of the last villages of India before the boundary of India ends.
 And then the boundary of Tibet begins.

 The peak of Neelkanth mountain stands strong spreading its mighty aura for all pilgrims and travelers alike.

 Badrinath is a land of multiple legends each one only adding to the glory of this place.

 Along with these legends, the snowy mountain peaks, gracefully flowing Alaknanda River make the environment adventurous.
 And the beautiful landscapes create the perfect background to emerge a spiritual connection between God and his devotees.

 Badrinath is Positioned at an altitude of 3300 meters from sea level.
 Other than this, Badrinath Temple is set right at the shore of the Alaknanda River.

 Badrinath Temple History

-This shrine was established by Adi Guru Shankaracharya in the 8th century to give a new life and energy to Hinduism.
-Therefore Badrinath considered one of the most ancient temple after Kedarnath.
+This shrine was established by Adi Guru Shankaracharya in the 8th century to give new life and energy to Hinduism.
+Therefore Badrinath is considered one of the most ancient temples after Kedarnath.

-The incarnation of Nar Narayana, Goddess Lakshmi (his wife) saved him from rain and sun to be transfigured in bushes of berry.
-Hence, Badri (Berry) that made this region famous as Badri Vishal.
+The incarnation of Nar Narayana, Goddess Lakshmi (his wife) saved him from rain and sun to be transfigured in bushes of berries.
+Hence, Badri (Berry) made this region famous as Badri Vishal.

 Vishnu is the Nath (lord) of Lakshmi, thus, this place became popular as Badrinath.
 Other than this, It is said that after the battle of Mahabharata, Pandavas, and Draupadi revered this place as the hill to heaven.